-The Wawa Gold Project exploration program is designed to potentially expand the size of the existing inferred gold resource and connect other zones of gold mineralization.
-Both the drilling and resampling programs are expected to continue throughout 2018 to yield significant advancements of the geological knowledge of the property, the discovery of new geological structures and the discovery of new zones of gold mineralization.
+The Wawa Gold Project exploration program is designed to expand the size of the existing inferred gold resource as well as identify and quantify other zones of gold mineralization on the property.
+Both the drilling, historic sampling program, trenching and mapping programs are expected to continue throughout 2018 to yield significant advancements of the geological knowledge of the property.
 Exploration results and plans for the Wawa Gold Project are discussed in further detail in the section titled Exploration and Evaluation Activities.

-Since July 31, 2017, the Company has spent approximately \$1,650,000 on exploration expenditures prior to any recovery from the joint-venture partner, which is estimated at approximately \$660,000.
-The Company expects to spend a further \$4,850,000 on exploration expenditures until the end of the current fiscal year and prior to any recovery from the joint-venture partner, which is estimated at approximately \$1,940,000.
+Since July 31, 2017, the Company has spent approximately \$4,704,514 on exploration expenditures prior to any recovery from the joint-venture partner, which is estimated at approximately 2,048,581.
+The Company expects to spend a \$4,850,000 in total on exploration expenditures by the end of the current fiscal year and prior to any recovery from the joint-venture partner, which is estimated at approximately \$1,940,000.